 Mni Wiconi, L’eau est Vie, Water is Life.
-The mantra of the Water Protectors across Turtle Island says it all.
+The mantra of the Water Protectors across Turtle Island tells the story.
 From the ocean, around 4 billion years ago, life emerged.
 The first unicellular organisms retained that saline matrix as they evolved, as did we.
-The salt water that covers two third of the Earth flows in us as well, within our cells and without.
+The salt water that covers two thirds of the Earth flows in us as well, within our cells and without.
 Water not only birthed us, but constitutes us.

 Water governs all the fluids of the body: mucus, urine, sweat, tears, amniotic fluid, lymph, blood, extracellular fluid, ejaculate, plasma.
 We depend on our waterways to transport nutrients and fuel throughout the body and to release waste.
 When out of balance, this flow and its delivery can be impeded.
 Water requires structure to flow efficiently, otherwise it spills out.
 Porous boundary tissues can lead to fluid loss which can deprive the body of nourishment.